andras-simonyi/citeproc-el/README.md

 ## Requirements

-Emacs 25 or later (the library has been tested on Emacs 25.1, 25.3 and 26.1) compiled with libxml2 support.
+Emacs 25 or later (the library is regularly tested on Emacs 26.3) compiled with libxml2 support.

 ## Installation